lab-smile/domino-cli/README.md

 ## Notes

-- The script automatically handles the creation and cleanup of the Python virtual environment
+- The script automatically handles the creation of the Python virtual environment
-- Each run creates a fresh virtual environment to ensure consistency
-- GPU support is available if CUDA is properly configured on your system
-- Change `python` command in `run.sh` if command installed on your machine is `python3.x`
-- If you are running on hipergator make sure you have >=python3.10 loaded, you can load it using `module load python/3.10`
+- If you are running on HPCs like hipergator make sure you have >=python3.9 loaded, you can load it using `module load python/3.10` (example)